matthewhuyijun/HSC-Extension-Maths-Equation-Typer/README.md

 • **Lucide** - Beautiful icon set for the interface

 • **Open Source Community** - For making tools like this accessible to E2 students

+---

+## 📄 License

+This project is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for details.

+This project includes code from [LaTeXLive](https://github.com/QianJianTech/LaTeXLive), which is also licensed under Apache-2.0.
+See [NOTICE](NOTICE) file for attribution details.